cloudywaters/cloudywaters.github.io/src/content/posts/Monitoring-Observability-Intro/mon-obs-intro.md

 ### Azure's Design: DevOps vs. Centralised IT

-Azure’s initial design catered to DevOps practices, posing challenges for traditional IT like:
+One of the things thats always bugged me is that Microsofts initial design to Azure Monitoor was clearly catered to DevOps practices, posing challenges for traditional IT like:

-- **Decentralised Management**: Makes consistent monitoring across teams difficult.
+- **Decentralised Management**: Makes consistent monitoring across teams difficult, adding increased effort and overhead to managing the service.
 - **Tool Sprawl**: Multiple tools can complicate centralised monitoring efforts.
 - **Automation Limitations**: Automation skills may vary, affecting consistent configuration.
 Can make what should be a minor change into a big challenge.
 - **Operational Hygiene**: Difficulty understanding coverage and configurations.
 Gaps in monitoring coverage can lead to missed alerts.